dm4rnde/tutlearnnodejspart3fe/README.md

 Instructions of use:

-- Go through monodb_setup_users.txt to set up users for new db under MongoDB (*longer description on MongoDB install and users setup described in https://dm4rnde.com/mongodb-setup*).
+- Go through monodb_setup_users.txt

+This will set up users for db under MongoDB *(longer description on MongoDB install and users setup described in https://dm4rnde.com/mongodb-setup)*.

 - Clone current project